 2. Thiksey Choglamsar: Grade 1 and 2.
 Another beginner friendly rafting experience.

 3. Phey Nimo: Grade 2 and 3 rapids.
-Very scenic route through hamlets and monasteries.
+A very scenic route through hamlets and monasteries.

 4. Alchi Khaltsey: Grade 3 rapids.
 For the amateur and adventurous folks.